rekluzlabs/vaultcuisine/README.md

 Android [X.X]+ (minSdk [XX])
 On-device AI structuring requires an AICore-supported device (e.g. Pixel 9/10 series and select other flagships).
-On unsupported devices, the app falls back automatically to the heuristic parser — scanning still works everywhere, structuring quality just varies by device.
+On unsupported devices, the app falls back automatically to the heuristic parser and scanning still works everywhere, structuring quality just varies by device.

 Project status